mnater/Hyphenopoly/docs/Special-use-cases.md

 ## Webpack, using Hyphenopoly_Loader.js {#webpack-hyphenopoly-loader}

-If you’re working in a browser environment you can add the required files, such as Hyphenopoly.js and the essential patterns, by copying them with the [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) into your distribution folder.
+If you're working in a browser environment you can add the required files, such as Hyphenopoly.js and the essential patterns, by copying them with the [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) into your distribution folder.

 _webpack.config.js_
 ```javascript